-Any details about living individuals are held securely, only available to those officers of the Museum who need to access them and in accordance with data protection legislation.
+Any details about living individuals are held securely, and are only available to those officers of the Museum who need to access them, and in accordance with data protection legislation.

 We will not make public anyone’s association with the Museum without their specific consent.

 You may apply to us to have personal information about you removed from our records using the contact information at the end of this page.

 Data about access to pages on our websites is collected for statistical analysis.
 Visitor data collected does not contain personal information apart from your address on the internet (IP address.)

 If you correspond with us by email or in writing, we will keep that correspondence for a reasonable period to ensure that it is dealt with.
 If that correspondence contains information of historical importance, we will store that information in our archives but redact any unrelated personal details.